Plan your trip to the North Coast 500 like never before and enjoy a road trip around the most scenic landscape in the world.

 Depending on how adventurous you are, there may be more accommodation choices than just the above, often with an even better view.
 Caravan and camping sites are abundant along the NC500, drawing camping enthusiasts from all over the world.
 For some of the most spectacular bedside scenery along the North Coast 500, we recommend packing a tent and getting in touch with nature for the week.

-As we travelled along the North Coast 500, camped in our trusty Vango tent on a mixture of campsites and wild sites.
+We travelled along the North Coast 500, camped in our trusty Vango tent, on a mixture of campsites and wild sites.
 Wild camping is a fantastic way to enjoy the beauty of the highlands, however, it must be done respectfully.
 Read our full guide to Wild Camping if you wish to give it a go so you know everything you need to for a comfortable and sustainable trip.

 What is the Best Travel Insurance?